hortica/Mantid_Bilby/README.md

 ------------------

 ### reduction_scripts_const
-    ###### This folder contains those scripts used for Bilby data reduction which
-    do not require adaptation for each user experiment:
+###### This folder contains those scripts used for Bilby data reduction which do not require adaptation for each user experiment
 -"SANSDataProcessor.py" is the main script sitting in the following folder:
 [root] \MantidInstall\plugins\python\algorithms\WorkflowAlgorithms

 -"shift_assembled.csv" is the table which contains values for tube position correction

 -"BilbyCustomFunctions_Reduction.py" is a set of subroutines used for the Bilby data reduction

 ### example_data_reduction_settings
     ###### This folder contains set of experimental files and files to be customised for every new data set